-Table 8-10 Burner Ignition Coil Test

-Step Ignition Coil Test 1 Make sure the burner is off.
+Table 8-10 Burner Ignition Coil Test ) Ignition Coil Test Make sure the burner is off.
 Open the ignition transformer (located above the blower) to expose the springs.
-2 Check resistance between each of the springs and the ground (exposed metal on the burner).
-3 The meter should read less than 2000 ohms.
+Check resistance between each of the springs and the ground (exposed metal on the burner).
+The meter should read less than 2000 ohms.
 (Take note of the readings, you will use them in Step 5.)
-4 Check resistance between both springs.
+Check resistance between both springs.
 (Take note of the reading, you will use it in Step 5.)

-5 The igniter should be replaced if: • The difference between the two springs to ground resistance readings is greater than 20%. • Or the spring-to-spring resistance does not read approximately twice the spring to ground.
+- 4 ck resistance between both springs.
+(Take note of the reading, you will use it in Step 5.)
+5 The igniter should be replaced if: - The difference between the two springs to ground resistance readings is greater than 20%. - Or the spring-to-spring resistance does not read approximately twice the spring to ground.

-Bleeding the Burner
+8.1.8 Bleeding the Burner

-This unit is plumbed to have the burner be self-priming.
+All Models, the fuel line to the burner is plumbed to have the burner be self-priming.
 Ensure the "Main Power" and "Burner" switch is "ON" and burner fuel pump will start circulating fuel through the fuel lines, which removes all air bubbles automatically, since it has a return line to the fuel tank.